Michael E. Marks

-Michael Edward Marks (born November 5, 1960) is an American author noted for his work in counterterrorism, special operations and counter illicit traffic, most recently including co-authorship of "Understanding Narrative: The Battle of the Narrative and the Operations Process" published by the U.S. Army Asymmetric Warfare Group in 2014, drawn from his work for US Special Operations throughout Afghanistan in 2011-2012.
+Michael Edward Marks (born January 5, 1960) is an American author noted for his work in counterterrorism, special operations and counter illicit traffic, most recently co-authoring "Never Mind, We'll Do It Ourselves", the story of the creation of the Predator drone program and its evolution into one of the world's deadliest and innovative armed platforms, as told from inside the CIA and Air Force.
+He previously co-authored "Understanding Narrative: The Battle of the Narrative and the Operations Process" published by the U.S. Army Asymmetric Warfare Group in 2014, drawn from his work for US Special Operations throughout Afghanistan in 2011-2012.
+At the National Geo-Spatial Intelligence Agency, Mr. Marks designed a predictive model to track the movement of high-value materials across non-permissive theaters that was adopted by various members of the Intelligence community.
 Prior to this effort, Mr. Marks was responsible for mapping illicit traffic patterns across the Horn of Africa, Yemen, Central Asia and the Balkans in support of US Special Operations and the Joint Improvised Explosive Device Defeat Organization (JIEDDO).

 Books, interactive programs and simulators developed by Mr. Marks have been incorporated into state-mandatory certification programs in 27 states, with adoptions by such entities as the US Army/FBI Hazardous Devices School, the FBI National Academy and throughout numerous federal and state-level law enforcement and intelligence agencies.
 These titles include The Emergency Responder's Guide to Terrorism.
 He is credited with design of "Task Force Marks", a USMC expeditionary unit sniper team exercise for the TacOps simulation created by Maj.
-I.L Holdridge and subsequently licensed to USMC, Australian and New Zealand Armed Forces.
+I.L.
+Holdridge and subsequently licensed to USMC, Australian and New Zealand Armed Forces.